-The Applicant requests that the NYSPSC refuse to apply the minimum lot area, maximum FAR, minimum front yard, minimum side yard, minimum total combined side yards, minimum rear yard and minimum road frontage provisions restrictions because the Project consists of an underground transmission system within an existing ROW, public parks, or on utility-owned property, and the configuration of the structures within the Project's ROW will be a function of the optimal width, length, clearance, and reliability criteria, as well as safety and other governing requirements (i.e., NESC), regardless of the size of effected lots, their road frontages, and the maximum size of the structures housing the underground transmission line and because compliance with this local requirement would be technically impossible or impracticable from a cost and economics perspective.
-Further, the Applicant requests a waiver of the height restriction for the NYSPSC-approved Project for safety and other requirements and because compliance with this local requirement would be technically impossible or impracticable from a cost and economics perspective.
+The Applicant requests that the NYSPSC refuse to apply the minimum lot area, maximum FAR, minimum front yard, minimum side yard, minimum total combined side yards, minimum rear yard and minimum road frontage provisions restrictions because they are unreasonably restrictive in view of existing technology and the needs of consumers.
+The Project consists of an underground transmission system, including the OnCS-DC, within an existing ROW, public parks, or on utility-owned property, and the configuration of the structures, including the OnCS-DC, within the Project's ROW will be a function of the optimal width, length, clearance, and reliability criteria, as well as safety and other governing requirements (i.e., NESC), regardless of the size of effected lots, their road frontages, and the maximum size of the structures housing the underground transmission line, making compliance with this local requirement technically impossible.
+These requests are the minimum necessary and cannot be obviated by design changes to the Project.
+Moreover, the needs of consumers are best met by enabling the Applicant to construct the Project and operate and maintain it safely and reliably pursuant to procedures that are based on the NESC, PSL, and reliability standards.
+Further, the Applicant requests a waiver of the height restriction for the NYSPSC-approved Project for safety and other requirements and because compliance with this local requirement would be technically impossible.